 Apply the cream to your face and leave it on for 15 minutes before washing off with warm water.

 If you have bread or stale bagels that are too chewy to enjoy, wrap pieces in a moist paper towel and microwave.
+Start with 10 seconds.
 The moisture will soak into the bread.

 8. Condition wood furniture with expired mayo.

-It’s common to sauté most greens, why not lettuce?
+It’s common to saute most greens, so why not lettuce?
 Just don’t eat rotten lettuce that’s been sitting in brown juices.
+Yuck!
+My summertime treat is to grill romaine and have a grilled Caesar salad.
+It’s definitely more creative than a standard salad.
+Produce coupons will help save some bucks when you restock.

 10. Empty expired canned goods and recycle the can.